 At Suria Labs, we deeply believe in Agile Development and have been using it from day one.
 It is a major step up from the traditional Waterfall Model and it benefits both us and our clients.

 That’s a summary of how Agile came about and why we at Suria Labs conform to it.
-The Agile Manifesto is easily accessible on the net and I highly recommend you read it if you’re interested in going Agile or adopting Scrum, Kanban, XP, Crystal or any other Agile methodology.
+The Agile Manifesto is easily accessible on the net and I highly recommend you read it if you’re interested in using this approach or adopting Scrum, Kanban, XP, Crystal or any other Agile methodology.